A Word From The Director

 “Exactly,” and Dumbledore, beaming once more.
 “Which makes you very different from Tom Riddle.
 It is our choices, Harry, that show what we truly are, far more than our abilities.”

 Many students enter the undergraduate experience well-equipped with their own “gifts.”
-Perhaps you excel at math.
+You may not speak Parseltongue, but perhaps you excel at math.
 Your teachers may have singled you out for your writing ability.
 Maybe you’re the student others sought out to tutor them in biology.
 You might dazzle your friends with your musical or theatrical performances.
 Perhaps others have recognized your leadership abilities, naming you captain of your Quidditch – I mean, soccer – team.
 Whatever your gifts, as you move to the “next level” in your education, you are entering a more selective company of young people who possess their own gifts.
 Some of them may even possess your gifts.
-In this more selective environment, how do you distinguish yourself and achieve your full potential?
+In this more selective environment, you may be wondering how to distinguish yourself and achieve your full potential?

 The Hogwarts headmaster suggests that in an atmosphere where many have ability, it is our choices that set us apart.
-If you approach your undergraduate career with a sense that you’d like to challenge yourself, to see what you can make of your gifts, then the Boone Honors Program likely to be the right choice for you.
+If you approach your undergraduate career with a sense that you’d like to challenge yourself, to see what you can make of your gifts, then the Boone Honors Program is likely a good choice for you.

-Members of the Boone Honors Program receive scholarship at the highest level of the college’s matrix, as well as a travel scholarship of up to $3,000 for every member in good standing.
+Members of the Boone Honors Program receive scholarship at the highest level of the college’s matrix (except for a few competitive scholarships), as well as a travel scholarship of up to $3,000 to help members complete the Study Abroad requirement.
 Other perks include priority registration and housing, opportunities for independent research, social and cultural outings to a broad range of destinations including regional and national honors conferences, and a head start on preparing for graduate school or your career.
 In recent years, program outings have included performances of Cirque du Soleil, the Harlem Globetrotters, Blue Man Group, Opera Roanoke, Southwest Virginia Ballet, Mill Mountain Theatre and American Shakespeare Center, as well as visits to Biltmore Estate and the National Gallery of Art in Washington, D.C.

-In these pages, you will find a general outline of the honors program, including the handbook and course listings.
+In the honors program pages here, you will find a general outline of benefits and requirements, including the handbook and course listings.
 Nearly all honors seminars meet a Liberal Arts Core requirement.
 The Handbook contains policies presently in effect, including eligibility for honors scholarships.
 Membership and alumni directories will help you get to know program members, present and past.
 Note that the program also has a presence on Facebook and Instagram.

-If you are a new member of the Boone Honors Program, I extend a special warm welcome.
+If you are reading these pages because you are a new member of the Boone Honors Program, I extend a special warm welcome.
 In Fall 2019, we welcome 20 new first-year members, as well as four members added since Spring 2019 by review of the Steering Committee.
 Students already enrolled may petition to join if they have been named to the Dean’s List for one semester of coursework at Ferrum.
+Contact me for an explanation of this process.

 Make your choices wisely, for I suspect that Professor Dumbledore is right when he says that overall, our choices impact our lives more than our abilities do.